gurungabit/PromptToIssue/README.md

 ### Custom Milestone ID Support
 If a milestone isn't found in the dropdown, you can type the milestone ID directly to manually specify it.

+### Custom Project ID Support
+If a project isn't found in the dropdown, you can type the project ID directly to manually specify it.

 ### Improved Milestone Fetching
 The GitLab integration now fetches all active milestones with comprehensive pagination support, ensuring you see all available milestones regardless of quantity.